Committees

 Dec 16: Session chair list due to APS

-Feb-Mar 6: Unit Chair and S&T reach out to APS’ Vinaya Sathyasheelappa <sathyash@aps.org> to arrange refreshment, coffee for breaks, and conference rooms for the Executive Meeting and Business Meeting, as well as Town Hall (DBIO paid zoom license fees).
+Feb-Mar 6: Unit Chair and S&T reach out to APS’ Vinaya Sathyasheelappa <sathyash@aps.org> to arrange refreshment, coffee for breaks, and conference rooms for the Executive Meeting and Business Meeting.

 8. General Notes